bane-stealthium/gpubreach/src/README.md

 python3 gpubreach.py first_region_test --n_step1 24109 -t 0.2 -s 15 -c "$BREACH_ROOT/flip_config_sample/FLIP_LEFT_TMPL.ini" -v
 ```

 The final output should not be longer than 1024 (but around 800-900 ish), as we generate PT regions very fast.
-If it is going longer, your **threshold** may be too high, lower it or see below how it is supposed to behave:
+If it is going longer, your **threshold** may be too high; lower it, or see below how it is supposed to behave:

 ```txt
 ...